41 ‘Law and order’ policy

 ‘Law and order’ policy refers to the decisions and actions of governments relating to issues of crime and justice.[1]
 Policy in this area has traditionally been referred to as criminal justice policy but is more commonly being referred to as ‘law and order’ policy – reflecting the increasing punitive nature of debates, laws and policies in the criminal justice domain.
 In the interests of simplicity, reference will be made to law and order policy throughout this chapter.

-In Australia, states and territories are responsible for law and order policy.
+In Australia, while certain aspects of law and order policy fall under the purview of federal law, the primary responsibility rests with the states and territories.
 Consequently, the laws and procedures used in each state and territory to define criminal conduct and determine how crimes are investigated, arrests made, evidence gathered, charges brought, defences raised, trials conducted, sentences rendered and punishment carried out will be slightly or significantly different.
 Laws determining what types of conduct should be the subject of the criminal justice system are shaped by the social, political and moral concerns of the day.

 The criminal justice system is (mainly) composed of three key government institutions: the police, courts and prisons.

-• Courts: the court or judicial process is concerned with determining whether an individual is guilty or not guilty of the offence(s) they have been charged with.
+- Courts: the court or judicial process is concerned with determining whether an individual is guilty or not guilty of the offence(s) with which they have been charged.
 If there is a finding of guilt, the magistrate or judge decides on a sentence to impose upon the offender that adequately reflects the seriousness of the crime committed and the circumstances surrounding the offence.
 Criminal courts operate at different levels, with higher courts presiding over trials for more serious crimes that attract more severe penalties.
 Courts manage significant numbers of cases annually and are the gatekeepers that decide who is sentenced to prison.

 This brief overview of the criminal justice system highlights the role of key (but not all) institutions and points to the different functions of each institution.
 It also shows that different parts of the criminal justice system can be heavily impacted by other agencies.
 For example, if police assume a pro-arrest policy, which brings more alleged offenders into the system, it is likely that the courts and prisons will need to deal with a greater number of cases and entries into custody.